ZValer/Restricted_Context-Free_Grammar/README.md

 ### Analysis:
-(Thoroughly explain what type of grammar it is (Chomsky Hierarchy Extended Level), what traits does it have, and why is not on any other level.)

 **Grammar** includes a set of rules which we can derive strings.
 These rules are effectively statements of logical equivalence of tht form  ψ → ω, where ψ and ω are strings (Caltech, s.f.).
 Each branch corresponds to one rule.
 The mother of each branch corresponds to ψ and the daughters to ω.

 The language that is being modelled can be described in a **context-Free grammar**, in which all rules of R are of the form A → ψ